Evan-R-Scott/CSEN269-Audit/Interview.md

    > A:
 * How do you measure impact?
 What metrics matter most [for determining the value this platform provides]?
    > A:
 * Has this been deployed/tested by real users?
 Is there any feedback?
+Documentation?
    > A:
 * Platform Traffic [What metrics are available]
   * Genre of Users (Age, Occupation, etc)
   * Time receiving the most traffic
    > A:
 * Is there some structure for the cost to maintain this?
 Funding?
+Any constraints on the project [time, money, technical]?
    > A:
 * How is this going to be maintained long-term?
    > A: